 Just as he did with Job and with the Psalmists, God will take my chin in his hand, and redirect my gaze to where it needs to be to see that he is my advocate and that he is saving me.
 He is the one who can help me.
 He loves me and I just need to trust him, even when his methods appear… painfully awry.

 Do you—like Job—have some questions for God about what he is doing?
-My upcoming book (release date not yet announced) is for those who are traveling a difficult road and need for God to gently cup their faces in his hand.
+My books Stay and Faith with Grit are for those who are traveling a difficult road and need for God to gently cup their faces in his hand.
 Subscribe to my emails for book updates.